MerkulovDaniil/mipt23/homework.md

     Fix a certain value of the dimensionality $n$.
 Iterate over different condition numbers $\kappa$ on a grid and plot the dependence of $T(n,\kappa)$ against $\kappa$.
 Since the quadratic problem is generated randomly each time, repeat this experiment several times.
 As a result, for a fixed value of $n$, you should obtain a whole family of curves showing the dependence of $T(n, \kappa)$ on $\kappa$.
 Draw all these curves in the same color for clarity (for example, red).

-    Now increase the value of $n$ and repeat the experiment again.
+    Now increase the value of $n$ and repeat the experiment.
 You should obtain a new family of curves $T(n',\kappa)$ against $\kappa$.
 Draw all these curves in the same color but different from the previous one (for example, blue).

     Repeat this procedure several times for other values of $n$.
 Eventually, you should have several different families of curves - some red (corresponding to one value of $n$), some blue (corresponding to another value of $n$), some green, etc.